-Risk Mitigation The Group maintains conservative gearing levels in recognition of the industry's cyclical nature.
+Risk Mitigation Financing Risk The Group maintains conservative gearing levels in recognition of the industry's cyclical nature.
 Senior debt facilities are maintained with financial lenders with whom an open and transparent relationship is maintained.
-Multi-currency facilities (AUD and USD) are maintained over various tenors ranging from 1 to 9 years.
-Financing Risk Cyber Security Risk The Group has assessed its main cyber security threat as phishing to obtain sensitive company or private informattack which compromises the system, as well as operational technology risks with a potential to adversely import manufacturing operations.
-Investment in technology has increased and risk controls include the use of a VPN software to safeguard against incoming viruses from personal computers.
-Preventative measures include regulation tests and employee training with new leading-edge end-point protection software and firewall protection disaster recovery plan is in place across the organisation.
-A significant ongoing focus is on addressing key oper technology risks including review of controls at a site level.
-COVID-19 The Group continues to be cautious and monitor COVID-19 impacts on its operations and provides ongoing support for staff as required.
-Climate related risk Brickworks is aligning its greenhouse gas reduction strategy with the recognised standard of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, including risk management disclosures, metrics and targets.
-Potential risks have been preliminarily identified as consumer trends towards low embodied carbon building products; regulatory standards and materials standards reducing competitiveness and a reduction in investor and lender appetite for Brickworks if decarbonisation targets are not met.
+Multi-currency facilities (AUD and USD) are maintained over various tenors ranging from 2 to 7 years.
+Cyber Security Risk The Group has identified its primary cybersecurity threats as phishing attacks aimed at obtaining sensitive company or private information and malicious attacks that compromise the system.
+In response, investment in premium security platforms and

+Risk Mitigation technology has been increased, and risk controls have been implemented, including the uplift of identity management, privileged access and 24/7/365 security anomaly incident response monitoring across all company system environments.
+Preventative measures include regular system penetration tests, comprehensive employee training and investment in incident response exercises.
+Additionally, new state-of-the-art endpoint protection software and robust firewall protection have been deployed.
+A disaster recovery (DRP) and business continuity plan (BCP) are established across the organisation.
+Climate related Risk Brickworks is aligning its greenhouse gas reduction strategy with the recognised standard of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, including risk management disclosures, metrics and targets.
+Brickworks undertook a review of climate change risks across both the Australia and North America Building Products operations.
+The review identified and assessed transitional and physical climate-related risks.
+The identified risks were then rated in accordance with Brickwork's risk matrix adopting the TCFD framework and horizons of 2030 and 2050.
+Focus risks include volatility in fossil fuel availability and prices particularly gas and costs of transitioning to a low carbon future.
+Opportunities were also incorporated into the review.
 The Group has developed a new carbon target: to achieve a 15% reduction in Scope 1 and Scope 2 greenhouse gas emissions by 2030, from a 2022 baseline, across the combined Australia and North American businesses.
 The Sustainable Products program includes the development of products that hold leading sustainable qualities including expanded carbon neutral offerings.
-These strategic responses are outlined in in a Low Emission Technology Statement and Sustainable Home Guide.
+These strategic responses are outlined in our Sustainability Report.